1MaJKeL1/eslint-nestjs-apiresponse/README.md

 # eslint-nestjs-apiresponse

-A simple ESLint plugin that enforces the use of HttpStatus enum from @nestjs/common in NestJS ApiResponse decorators.
+A simple ESLint plugin that enforces the use of HttpStatus enum from @nestjs/common in NestJS applications.

 ## Features

-- Automatically detects numeric literals in `@ApiResponse` decorators
+- Enforces the use of `HttpStatus` enum instead of numeric literals
-- Suggests replacing them with appropriate `HttpStatus` enum values
+- Works with both `@ApiResponse` decorators and returned response objects
 - Automatically adds `HttpStatus` import when missing
 - Includes autofix functionality